 There are many small fishing villages in this part of the country.
 Each one of them has its character and charm.
 Walking around the little towns is time well spent.
 So is visiting the many museums, markets, and cafés in the different villages.

 - The Reindeer

-- The highlands
+- The Highlands

+Although the entire island has a rich mythology, East Iceland is a place where you can really feel it’s presence.
 Eg. Borgarfjörður Eystra is renowned for elves.
 Just ask the locals for some stories about their area.

 - The East Iceland fog

 It’s a phenomenon on its own.
 The East Fjords are especially prone to thick fog, which can sometimes seem overwhelming.
 But if you step outside and take a deep breath, it is very relaxing and charming in its own right.

 Unlike many renowned tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
 Therefore you should take advantage of this perk.